AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-setup.md

 #### Run Reactive Trader

-You can run the app by using our prebuilt containers.
+You can run the app by using our pre-built containers.
-In order to run the last one:
+In order to run the latest one, execute:
 ```bash
 $ cd deploy/docker
 $ ./runAll
 ```

-Inspect the running containers
+Inspect the running containers:

 ```bash
 $ docker ps
 ```

-Should give you something like the following:
+Should give you something similar to:

 ```bash
 $ docker ps